ankitmendiratta/Jet2TT_Test/README.md

 # Jet2TT_Test

-A project in swift with TableView in MVVM architecture.
+A project in swift written in MVVM architecture.